 State Operations Manual

-The State Operations Manual (SOM) contains the primary survey and certification rules and guidance from the Centers for Medicare and Medicaid Services Internet-Only Manual System for LTC providers.
+The State Operations Manual (SOM for long-term care) contains the primary survey and certification rules and guidance from the Centers for Medicare and Medicaid Services Internet-Only Manual System for LTC providers.
 The entire manual can be accessed online here.

 - The size and composition of the survey team, as well as survey frequency and timing, including determining the last day of survey and setting sanction time frames;